 This German Cabbage with Bacon recipe is a tangy, delicious side dish to serve your family, especially good with a pork or corned beef dinner.
 Filled with cabbage, onion, bell peppers, and bacon, it’s perfect for your next Oktoberfest celebration!

-Bratwurst with Roasted Vegetables (and Gnocchi) is loaded with roasted potatoes, green peppers, onions, zucchini, mushrooms, brussels sprouts, and delicious potato gnocchi.
+Bratwurst with Roasted Vegetables is an amazingly easy sheet pan dinner to prepare for your family.
+Packed with vegetables, it's loaded with roasted potatoes, green peppers, onions, zucchini, mushrooms, and brussels sprouts.

-German Style Meatballs – Flavorful meatballs in a sweet and sour sauce, loaded with sauerkraut and cranberries.
+Here is a family favorite we make for our annual German Dinner at church.
+Great with Bierocks and Spaetzel.
+Flavorful meatballs in a sweet and sour sauce, loaded with sauerkraut and cranberries.

 Creamy Cabbage and Bratwurst Soup is a recipe I made when I had some cabbage sitting in my refrigerator.
 Although creamy, there is a lightness to it that seems perfect for a cool evening.
 Serve with a hard crusty bread such as my Tangy Sourdough Bread.